 All About Coffee

 It is possible that we owe coffee to Abyssinian or Arabian goats, which to the great astonishment of the goatherds, became unusually lively as soon as they nibbled the leaves and berries of a shrub known as kif or koffe.
 It was suspected that the animals' energy derived from the fruit of this plant.
 The shrub spread from the high plains of Ethiopia as far as Sudan and the Yemen, where experiments with the red capsules began.
 The Arabs finally developed a process to harness the stimulant effect in a form that was palatable.
 They released the seeds from the seed pod, roasted them - in the same way that nuts were treated - ground them in a mill, and finally poured boiling water on the powder.
-The very first cup of was ready!
+The very first cup of coffee was ready!

 Types of Beans

 The two main types of coffee beans grown for consumption are called Arabica and Robusta.
 The general differences between the two are taste and the conditions under which they grow.
 Arabica beans are delicate and require cool subtropical climates, they are vulnerable to cold and must be grown at a higher elevation of 1,900 to 6,500 feet.
 Robusta beans grow from hardier plants that can withstand tougher climate conditions, and are capable of growing well at low altitudes of 650 - 2,600 feet.
-The taste of
+The taste of Arabica beans ranges from sweet-soft to sharp-tangy, with a roasted scent of fruity notes and sugary tones.
+The Robusta taste range is neutral-to-harsh and is often described as tasting grain-like, with a roasted scent similar to that of raw peanuts.

 Different Coffee Bean Roasts